Persicaria perfoliata

 Persicaria perfoliata (basionym Polygonum perfoliatum) is a species of flowering plant in the buckwheat family.
 Common names include mile-a-minute, devil's tail, giant climbing tearthumb, and Asiatic tearthumb.
 It is a trailing herbaceous annual vine with barbed stems and triangular leaves.
 It is native to most of temperate and tropical eastern Asia, occurring from eastern Russia and Japan in the north, and the range extending to the Philippines and India in the south.

-P. perfoliata is an aggressive, highly invasive weed.
+P. perfoliata can be an aggressive, highly invasive weed outside of its native range.
 In Europe, Persicaria perfoliata is included since 2016 in the list of Invasive Alien Species of Union concern (the Union list).
 This implies that this species cannot be imported, cultivated, transported, commercialized, planted, or intentionally released into the environment in the whole of the European Union.

-Appearance
+Description

 Persicaria perfoliata has a reddish stem that is armed with downward pointing hooks or barbs which are also present on the underside of the leaf blades.
 The light green leaves are shaped like an equilateral (equal-sided) triangle and alternate along the narrow, delicate stems.
 Distinctive circular, cup-shaped leafy structures, called ochreas, surround the stem at intervals.

 Flower buds, and later flowers and fruits, emerge from within the ocreas.
 Flowers are small, white and generally inconspicuous.
 The edible fruits are attractive, metallic blue and segmented, each segment containing a single glossy, black or reddish-black seed.